SCYou27/Projects_ASCON/project_U-Os/0004_validation/README.md

 # Validation stage
-We recorded 4000 traces (stored in 40 ZIP files) for template profiling.
+We recorded 4000 traces (stored in 40 ZIP files) for template validation.

 1. **Generate I/O data:**
    The folder `inter_gen/` contains the pre-generated I/O data interacting with the device (including the keys, nonces, plaintexts, and the corresponding ciphers and tags) for trace recording.
 We moved the Python code into another folder `inter_gen_code/` to prevent overwriting the data we had used.